Malcomian/Morphmaster-Web/readme.md

 A special framework for building single page web applications with AngularJS and Bootstrap on Windows.

+Morphmaster also exists as an electron application framework.
+Check out the [github page](https://github.com/Malcomian/Morphmaster) for more details.

 ## Getting Started

 The main feature of this framework is the inclusion of a few command-line utilities that can add some special functionality to your build environment and speed up production.